microsoft/VFSForGit/Protocol.md

 client to keep the packs it received successfully and "resume" by sending the highest completed timestamp.

 # `POST /gvfs/sizes`
-Provides the uncompressed, undeltified length of the requested objects in JSON format.
+Will return the uncompressed, undeltified length of the requested objects in JSON format.

 The request consists of a JSON body with the following format:
 ```